shantouly/DialogueSystem/README.md

-A simple DialogueSystem in Unity
+A simple method for implementing a dialogueSystem in Unity